Meet Our Professionals

-Jennifer Hudson is Faculty Development Associate.
-She holds over 15 years of experience in higher education, including faculty development and part-time teaching in Women's and Gender Studies and in English.
-One of her specific passions in faculty development is new faculty mentoring.
-Jennifer holds a Master of Fine Arts in creative writing and has published several scholarly essays, short stories, and poems.
-She also received her Master of Arts in English here at Southern and is a proud alum.
-Her research interests include women writers and women's literary production, feminist theory, queer theory, and feminist theology.
+Jennifer Hudson is Faculty Development Associate and also serves on the Administrative Faculty Senate.
+She holds close to 20 years of experience in higher education, including faculty development and part-time teaching in Women's and Gender Studies and in English.
+One of her specific passions is faculty mentoring.
+Jennifer holds a Master of Fine Arts in creative writing and has published several scholarly essays as well as short fiction and poetry.
+She also received her Master of Arts in English (literature), along with an Advanced Graduate Certificate in Women's Studies, here at Southern and is a proud alum.
+Her research interests include the scholarship of teaching and learning, women writers and women's literary production, and feminist and queer theories.
 She has presented in these areas at several regional, national, and international conferences.
-E-mail Ms. Hudson at email@example.com.

 Abigail Hanlon is a graduate assistant for Faculty Development.
 She has a bachelor’s degree in English Education and is currently going for a Master of Arts in English here at Southern.
 She has teaching experience at both the high school and college level.
 As a representative from both sides of the classroom, Abigail hopes to help the Office of Faculty Development to provide more opportunities for faculty to interface with one another on both a professional and casual level.